One of the great things about the web is that you can measure just about anything.

 Biggest trap: the ad’s clickthrough rate

-In our Dutch seminar 'How to score in Google' participants often proudly announce click through rates of 15, 20 even 25% on some of their AdWords.
+Our clients often proudly announce click through rates of 15, 20 even 25% on some of their AdWords.

 Our follow-up question “And how many of those people effectively did what you wanted them to on your website?” is usually met with an embarassed silence.